 The fatal five

 To increase the chances of your club’s work being featured in a future issue of The Rotarian, avoid including any of these in your submission:

 1. Orchestrated group shots or photographs of people posed and smiling for the camera

 2. News of fundraising dinners, check presentations, and dedication ceremonies that didn’t involve much action

 3. Stories that reveal a strong political bias

-4. Accounts of district conferences or other meetings
+4. Detailed accounts of district conferences or other meetings

 5. Requests for publicity to help get a project off the ground